 Students use proportional reasoning in early math learning, for example, when they think of 8 as two fours or four twos rather than thinking of it as one more than seven.
 They use proportional reasoning later in learning when they think of how a speed of 50 km/h is the same as a speed of 25 km/30 min.

-Students continue to use proportional reasoning when they think about slopesof lines and rates of change.
-The essence of proportional reasoning is the consideration of number in relative terms, rather than absolute terms.
+Students continue to use proportional reasoning when they think about slopes of lines and rates of change.
+The essence of proportional reasoning is the consideration of numbers in relative terms, rather than absolute terms.
 Students are using proportional reasoning when they decide that a group of 3 children growing to 9 children is a more significant change than a group of 100 children growing to 150, since the number tripled in the first case; but only grew by 50%, not even doubling, in the second case.

 Activities in the primary grades support the development of proportional reasoning.
 For example, if we ask students to compare the worth of a group of four nickels to the worth of a group of four pennies, we are helping them to develop proportional reasoning.

-In the junior and intermediate grades, students work directly with fractional equivalence, ratio, rate and percent.
+In the Junior and Intermediate grades, students work directly with fractional equivalence, ratio, rate and percent.

 An example of proportional reasoning in area measurement.